kshayk/discord-webhooks/README.md

 An app for sending quick messages in the Discord webhook API.
-This app is written in node.js with the factory design patter and uses the command line to work.
+This app is written in node.js with the factory design pattern and uses the command line to work.

 the command have 2 actions: